Benedictteo05/OSA_notes/Application Security/Foundational Concepts of Information Security.md

 - Mandatory vacations
 	- Sensitive positions within an organization, an audit of the employees' activities is usually scheduled while they are away on vacation.
-	- This helps to break the daily routine of staff who plans to conduct fraud on a day-to-day basis
+	- This helps to break the daily routine of staff who plans to conduct fraud on a day-to-day basis.

+### Security trends and incidents